Summary

 - The magnetic poles of the Earth (locations on the surface of the Earth where the magnetic field is the strongest) are near the geographic poles (locations where the spin axis of the Earth intersects its surface).

 - The south magnetic pole of the Earth is currently in the Indian Ocean near Antarctica.
+A compass would point straight up at this location making it a north pole.

 - The magnetic axis of the Earth differs from its rotational axis by about 10°.